HydraMeshnet/developer-portal/architecture.md

 # DIDs on Chain Architecture (Morpheus)

-Here we define using the KYC example, what kind of participants are needed to be fulfill the example.
-Also we define what toolset, API, etc is needed for the given participant, hence the architecture will fully be described.
+Here we define what kind of participants are needed to be fulfill the example use case (building on the KYC example).
+Also we define what toolset, API, etc. is needed for the given participants, hence the architecture will fully be described.

 ## Participants and its Architecture